IdoNirTheGreat/Chipsy/README.md

 # Chipsy - A CHIP-8 Emulator in C

 ## Introduction:
-This project is named Chipsy, and it is an emulator for the legacy programming language [CHIP-8](https://en.wikipedia.org/wiki/CHIP-8).
+This project is called Chipsy, and it is an emulator for the legacy programming language [CHIP-8](https://en.wikipedia.org/wiki/CHIP-8).
 Feel free to explore the code, but I do recommend that you read this file (`README.md`) before diving in, and if you want to try this project on your own, I really recommend that you read the 'Lessons Learned' section in this file.

 <br />

-## Compilation and Execution:
+## Build and Execution:
-To compile the code, first make sure that you have the GNU GCC compiler installed (if you don't you can use this [link](https://gcc.gnu.org/install/) or simply google how to install it), then write the following line in the terminal:
+To compile the code, first make sure that you have the GNU GCC compiler installed (if it's not installed you can use this [link](https://gcc.gnu.org/install/) or simply google how to install it), then write the following line in the terminal:

 `gcc fonts.c chip8.c randgen.c opcode.c main.c -o main -LSDL/lib -lmingw32 -lSDL2main -lSDL2 `